mfitzwinick/employee-mgmt-system/README.md

 ## Future Development

-The application will be used to track managers and performance in later versions.
+The application will be used to track manager names and sales performance data.